mini-eggs/node-microservices-ts/README.md

 # A NodeJS microserver server using TypeScript
-This has no use case at the moment, but perhaps in the future we could start build internal microservers on top of this.
+This has no use case at the moment, but perhaps in the future could be used for small microservice-able tasks.

 #### Setup
 `npm install`